b40houghton/set-locals/README.md

 # set-locals
-Set local express data from multiple json files
+Set local express data from multiple or a single json files

 ## Usage as middleware in an express.js application